fraya/dylan-curl/documentation/source/introduction.rst

 to another method for centralized error handling.

 .. code-block:: dylan
-   :caption: In Opendylan errors can be captured in a block somewhere.
+   :caption: In Dylan errors can be captured in a block somewhere.

    let curl = make(<curl-easy>);
    curl.curl-url := "https://example.com";